denoland/deno/std/examples/README.md

 gist --t "Example gist 2" script2.ts
 ```

-### denox - Execute the deno script and clean up the downloaded resources after process exiting
+### dnx - Execute the deno script and clean up the downloaded resources after process exiting

 Similar to [npx](https://github.com/npm/npx), if you want to keep your disk
 clean after running the deno script, this script is for you.